 Check out our Video Guide on What are CPT Codes?

 What is a CPT Code?

-A CPT code is a numerical five-digit code that has been developed, maintained and copyright protected by the American Medical Association.
+They have been developed, maintained and copyright protected by the American Medical Association.
 CPT has been the medical language to communicate across health care which enables seamless processes and advanced analytics in medical services.
 Codes measure the prevalence and value of certain procedures and hospitals can evaluate their efficiency throughout the year.
 As a healthcare system evolves, new codes can be developed for new services, current codes can be revised, and old, unnecessarily generated codes can be discarded.

 Melanie Grant, a certified medical coder, does an excellent job explaining the beginning basics of CPT codes here.

 The CPT data set is updated annually by the CPT editorial panel with the help of the perspectives of clinical and industry experts.
 A committee meets three days each year to review applications for updated codes or revisions to existing codes or revisions of codes already in use.

 In many healthcare systems, there are specific medical coders that work within the CPT code set to make sure providers are using the correct ICD codes and CPT codes for billing purposes.

 The evidence-based codes of the CPT represent an extensive array of services covering all aspects of mental and physical health.
 CPT codes can either be numeric or alphanumeric according to their classification.
 Code descriptions are clinically focused and employ common standards so that a varied set of stakeholders can have a common understanding of how each section pertains to the procedures used in patient care.